HISTORY OF HOMEGROWN SCOTTISH CASHMERE

 One of Cashmere growers from the project, now retired, John and Doreen Marsh explained, “There were about 12 farmers to start with growing to around 100 breeders all over the UK with around 5000 goats.
 We produced a maximum of quarter tonne of cashmere in one year, although usually less, supplying Johnston’s of Elgin.
 The loss of UK processing facilities accelerated the loss of breeders and goats.
 The UK was the only country in the EU not to apply subsidy on goats”.

 Thankfully, back in 2016, goat specialists Jillian and Neil McEwan of Lunan Bay Farm sourced and manage the only remaining commercial herd of Scottish cashmere goats, descendants of the SCPA project.
 In 2020, in partnership with The Border Mill, a Scottish artisan mill they produced Scottish Cashmere yarn from their goats, a first in decades.
-Along with continuing their work on the environmental benefits of goat management, the entrepreneurial couple plan to increase their Scottish Cashmere production by 10-fold in 2023 and work with partners to expand overall yields of their ethical Scottish Cashmere.
+Along with continuing their work on the environmental benefits of goat management, the entrepreneurial couple plan to increase their Scottish Cashmere production by 10-fold in 2023 and work with partners to expand overall yields of their regenerative Scottish Cashmere.